Rationality of Darmon points over genus fields of non-maximal orders: Introduction

 If $c=1$, this is essentially the main result of \cite{BD-Rationality}.
 To be more precise, the work \cite{BD-Rationality} needed to assume $E$ had two primes of multiplicative reduction because of this assumption in \cite{BD-HidaFamilies}.
 However, this assumption has been removed by very recent work of Mok \cite{Mok1}, which we also apply here.

 The proof in the general case follows a similar line to that in \cite{BD-Rationality}.
 However, some modifications are in order.
 The first difference is that the genus theory of non-maximal orders is more complicated than the usual genus theory, and the arguments need to be adapted accordingly.
 More importantly, one of the main ingredients in the proof of the rationality result in \cite{BD-Rationality} is a formula of Popa \cite{Popa} for the central critical value of the $L$-function over $F$ of the specializations at arithmetic points of the Hida family passing through the modular form associated with the elliptic curve $E$.
-However, this formula does not allow treat $L$-functions twisted by ramified characters.
+However, this formula does not allow to treat $L$-functions twisted by ramified characters.
 Instead, we recast an $L$-value formula from \cite{MW} which allows for ramification, expressed in terms of periods of Gross--Prasad test vectors, in a more classical framework to get our result.

-\begin{remark} When $(cD, N)\neq 1$, it may be that $\pi$ and $\chi$ have joint ramification.
+\begin{remark} Let $\pi_f$ and $\pi_\chi$ be the automorphic representations of $\GL_2(\mathbb{A}_\Q)$ attached to $f$ and $\chi$, respectively, where $\mathbb{A}_\Q$ is the adele ring of $\Q$.
+When $(cD, N)\neq 1$, it may be that $\pi_f$ and $\pi_\chi$ have joint ramification.
 In this case, we can instead use \cite{FMP} in lieu of \cite{MW}, at least in the case that $f$ has squarefree level. \end{remark}

 \begin{remark} The main result of this paper assumes that all primes dividing $M$ are split and $p$ is inert in $F$.
 More generally, the same results are expected to hold under the following \emph{relaxed modified Heegner assumption}: $p$ is inert in $F$ and there is a factorization $M=M^+\cdot M^-$ of $M$ into coprime integers such that a prime number $\ell\mid M^+$ if and only if $\ell$ in split in $F$, and $M^-$ is a product of an even number of distinct primes.
 If the conductor $N$ of the elliptic curve $E$ can be factorized as $N=M^+\cdot M^-\cdot p$ with $p\nmid M$ and the discriminant $D$ of the real quadratic field $F$, and $\chi$ is a primitive quadratic character of $G_c^+$ with $c$ odd and coprime with $ND$, then one can show that there exists a point $\mathbf{P}_\chi$ in $E(H_c^+)$ and a rational number $n\in\Q^\times$ such that $\log_E(P_\chi)=n\cdot\log_E(\mathbf{P}_\chi)$; moreover, the point $\mathbf{P}_\chi$ is of infinite order if and only if $L'(E/F,\chi,1)\neq 0$.
 The proof of this result can be obtained with the methods of this paper by replacing modular curves of level $M$ with Shimura curves of level $M^+$ attached to quaternion algebras of discriminant $M^-$, following what is done in \cite{LV} in the case $c=1$.
 However, since the notation in the quaternionic case is quite different from the notation in the case of modular curves, we prefer to only treat in detail the case when $M^-=1$.
 Details in the case $M^->1$ are left to the reader. \end{remark}